sparrc/cookbook/readme.md

 Rinse the wilted spinach under cold water until cool.
 Squeeze the water out of the spinach and chop it roughly.
 Re-boil a kettle.
-6. Add the tomato paste and chopped spinach to the pan and cook for 1 min.
+6. Add the chopped spinach to the pan and cook for 1 min.
-Meanwhile, dissolve the vegetable stock cubes in 450ml boiled water.
+Meanwhile, dissolve the vegetable stock cubes and tomato paste in 450ml boiled water.
-7. Add the stock to the pan and cook for 3 min or until the sauce resembles a thick curry.
+7. Add the stock to the pan and cook for about 5 minutes or until the sauce resembles a thick curry.
 Return the browned paneer to the pan and cook for a final min to warm it through - this is your palak paneer.

 Tuna Pasta Bake